King's Orange Rangers: Battalion formed

 In 1776 Sir William Howe accepted an offer from William Bayard of New York to raise a battalion to be called the King's Orange Rangers.
 Rangers were a type of light infantry that had served the British Army during the French and Indian War, although in the event the KOR served as garrison troops for the duration.
 Bayard, who owned estates in both New York and New Jersey, named one of his sons, John to be colonel and another, Samuel, to be a captain.
 Within four months about 200 men had been recruited, and the KOR was put on duty at King's Bridge, at the northern tip of Manhattan Island; however, during the winter the unit suffered much from smallpox "and other disorders in Camp ..."

 Recruiting continued in 1777, with advertisements in the New York Gazette and the Weekly Mercury advising that recruits would "receive 40 shillings advance with new cloaths, arms and accoutrements and everything necessary to compleat a gentleman volunteer."
 The regiment was still well under strength in July, and Col. Alexander Innes, the Inspector General for Provincial Forces, reported that he was "sorry to say [they] are in a wretched state."

 During the remainder of the year there were several altercations among the officers of the regiment, a state of affairs which recurred throughout the regiment's existence.
 In March 1778, Lt.
-Col. Samuel Bayard (son of the founder of the regiment William) was charged with murdering one of his own officers, Lt.
+Col. John Bayard (son of the founder of the regiment William) was charged with murdering one of his own officers, Lt.
 William Bird.
-Bayard was tried and found guilty of manslaughter in October, and sentenced to be suspended for three months and then removed from his command.
+Bayard was tried and found guilty of voluntary manslaughter, and sentenced to be suspended for three months and then removed from his command.
 This sentence was overturned on a technicality by the Judge Advocate General, but probably played a role in Bayard's subsequent difficulties in retaining his command.
 In August, Col. Innes received a letter from Edward Winslow in which he wrote:

 I have in free conversation suggested my opinion to you that the Corps of King's Orange Rangers is at present in a position peculiarly alarming -- Feuds & dissensions among the Officers -- Mutinies and Desertions among the men ...

 Whether the present Commandant is not sufficiently experienc'd in military matters?
 Or whether by any other means there is in officers and men a want of that confidence in him which is essential to order & discipline in a new Corps I know not -- but from the variety of unhappy events which have of late taken place, I apprehend one or the other.

 I am sensible that on days of public parade -- such as Inspections and Musters -- there is not a provincial Corps in his Majesty's service more capable of distinguishing itself by a performance of military exercise & maneuvres sic than this -- nor is there a better body of men.